 Fisher Price Chatter Phone 1961

-This is a vintage Fisher Price Chatter Phone 1961 pull toy #747 which many will recognize from the Toy Story movies.
+Fisher Price Chatter Phone 1961 ia a vintage pull toy #747 which many will recognize from the Toy Story movies.
 This toy features a plastic dial phone mounted on wood base with plastic blue wheels.
 Eyes and nose move up and down when toy is pulled.
 Bell rings when phone is dialed and makes a clicking nose when pulled.
 1961

 Provenance: -Five Brothers Rare Toy Estate, The core of the collection was actually established in the 1950s by the father (from Indiana) of the adult sons who are consignors to the May sale.
 As time went on, each of the five brothers set out on his own individual collecting path.
 Each took a different approach to building his collection, but the one important thing they had in common was a love of vintage American toys, primarily of the boomer era.
 The time-span for the toys is heavily focused on the 1950s and 60s, with a few from the 1970s.

 Reference: O’Briens Collecting Toys 12th Ed by Karen O’Brien 2008